Review of polling districts and polling places 2024

 Suitability

-• is the building available in the event of any unscheduled elections?
+• Is the building readily available in the event of any unscheduled elections?

 • Is there any possibility that the building may be demolished as part of a new development?